 Dr. Lucas' interdisciplinary research combines music theory with ethnography, sound studies and ecomusicology.
 Much of her work focuses on the analysis-broadly conceived-of extreme metal music.
 Issues that arise in analyzing this music, such as extreme loudness, rhythmic complexity and screamed vocals, require critical examination of the tools of musical and cultural analysis, and facilitates reflection on how musical analysis deals with those issues across other repertoires.

-Her articles appear in Music Theory Online, Popular Music, and the Journal of Sonic Studies.
-She has also published chapters in edited volumes, including the Oxford Handbook of Public Music Theory and Analyzing Recorded Music: Collected Perspectives.
+Her articles on metal music appear in Music Theory Online, Popular Music, and the Journal of Sonic Studies.
+She has also published chapters in edited volumes, including work on concert light shows in the Oxford Handbook of Public Music Theory and writing on Nicki Minaj in Analyzing Recorded Music: Collected Perspectives.
 Currently, she is co-editing a collected volume on supportive pedagogy, titled Teaching and Learning Difficult Topics in the Music Classroom, as well as writing a chapter on expanded instrumentation in global folk metal.

 Dr. Lucas has additionally presented her research at annual meetings of the Society for Music Theory, American Musicological Society and Society for American Music, as well internationally at conferences in Australia, New Zealand, the UK, Germany and Finland.